-Steve is an accomplished writer whose work has been featured regularly in PhillyFIT Magazine, HealthFitnessBroadcast.com, Philly Health Watch,TransitionTimes.com, and Liberty Sports Magazine.
-His material has often been published in national and regional print and web based publications.
+Steve is a contributing writer to Endurance Racing Magazine.
+He is an accomplished writer whose work has been featured regularly in PhillyFIT Magazine, HealthFitnessBroadcast.com, Philly Health Watch,TransitionTimes.com, and Liberty Sports Magazine.
 Steve has also been a featured guest on several radio, TV and internet broadcast programs.

 In February of 2006, life threw Steve a curve ball when he was diagnosed with Chronic Lymphocytic Leukemia.
 Wasting no time, he underwent four rounds of chemotherapy.
 He maintained his baseline fitness level, often running home from his treatments and quickly reached complete remission.
 By July of that same year, he was back to racing triathlons.
 By September of that year, just 7 months after his diagnosis, “RemissionMan” crossed the finish line of his 8th career iron distance triathlon.
 (2.4-mile swim, 112-mile bike, 26.2-mile run) His diagnosis drew him to the Leukemia and Lymphoma Society’s TEAM in TRAINING program where he signed on as Triathlon Coach.